Bistros, trattorias, taverns and neighbourhood rooms: the mid-tier places where Vienna actually eats.

 Viennese€€wieden

-Gasthaus Wolf on Grosse Neugasse in Vienna's Wieden cooks classical Beisl plates with a serious offal carte, a wood-panelled side-street room locals book and tourists rarely find.
+Gasthaus Wolf on Grosse Neugasse in Vienna's Wieden cooks classical Beisl plates with a serious offal carte, a wood-panelled side-street room locals book.

 Signature: Offal, Beuschel, Wiener Schnitzel